owid/owid-grapher/README.md

 ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY ''
 ```

 We do this for convenience so we can run `mysql` commands without providing a password each time.
-You can also set a password, just make sure you include it in the `.env` file later.
+You can also set a password, just make sure you include it in your settings file later.

 ### Import the latest data extract